LWY1112/AppDataGeneration/README.md

 Feel free to explore the files and folders to understand how each component contributes to the data generation process.
 If you have any questions or need further clarification, don't hesitate to ask!

----

-This version includes instructions on how to run each data generation script.
-Is there anything else you'd like to add?